LLP Group Governance

 ENVIRONMENTAL, SOCIAL AND GOVERNANCE (ESG) AND RESPONSIBLE BUSINESS: STAKEHOLDER ENGAGEMENT

 The Group has developed a Responsible Business Strategy with wider sustainability objectives in recognition of our role in society.
-The Board is updated on progress at least once a year and the Head of ESG reports directly into the Senior Partner.
+The Board is updated on progress at least once a year and the Head of Responsible Business reports directly into the Senior Partner.

 For several years we have reported on our carbon emissions through the Legal Sustainability Alliance and we deploy a number of carbon reduction initiatives, including e-signature document production and renewable energy procurement policies.
 Our Carbon Reduction Plan was first published in April 2022.
 We have now committed to more ambitious carbon reduction measures, expanding the scope of our environmental reporting to enable submission to the Science Based Targets Initiative (SBTi), the world-leading framework for setting targets which are aligned with the Paris Agreement.
 Our new commitments submitted to the SBTi are to reduce Scope 1 & 2 by 42% by 2030 and Scope 3 by 25% by 2030, aiming for Net Zero by 2050.